-The provisions of subclauses (a) to (I) and (n) apply to permanent and fixed-term employees but do not apply to casuals, unless otherwise specified.
-The entitlements of casual employees are set out in subclause (m).
+The provisions of subclauses (a) to (m) and (o) apply to permanent and fixed-term employees but do not apply to casuals, unless otherwise specified.
+The entitlements of casual employees are set out in subclause (n).

-(a) Definitions

-(i) 'Health Practitioner' means a registered health practitioner registered or licensed as a health practitioner under an appropriate law of Australia.

-- (ii) 'Household' in respect of an employee means any person or persons who usually reside with the employee. - (iii) 'Immediate family' in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
+- (a) Definitions - (i) 'Health Practitioner' means a registered health practitioner registered or licensed as a health practitioner under an appropriate law of Australia. - (ii) 'Household' in respect of an employee means any person or persons who usually reside with the employee. - (iii) 'Immediate family' subject to subclause (c), in respect of an employee includes: - (1) spouse (including a former spouse) of the employee.
 Spouse means a person who is married or a person who is in a significant relationship within the meaning of the Relationships Act 2003.